-Christians today are nicer than God.
+Are Christians too nice?
+Well, Christians today are nicer than God.

 Or at least they are trying to be so.
 In the Church there is a standard of niceness that Jesus failed to reach while on earth.
 Comparing God's attitude and behavior with that of the Church today shows that believers are far more polite, tolerant, understanding and respectful to the wicked than God is.

 The Church is also less offensive, rude and sarcastic than God's men in the Bible were.
-And no Christian would ever be caught dead mocking the wicked, as God's men in the Bible sometimes did.
+And no Christian would ever be caught dead mocking the wicked, as occasionally God's men in the Bible did.

-The Bible sometimes ministers through ridicule, humor, sarcasm and even mocking.
+The Scriptures sometimes ministers through ridicule, humor, sarcasm, name-calling, and even mocking.
 For example, God mocked and defeated the Midianites by giving them a nightmare in which they were attacked by a loaf of bread (Jud.
 7:13-14).
 Elijah, just prior to executing 450 prophets of Baal, "mocked them" as the Bible says, telling them to yell louder to their god so that Baal could hear their prayers since he was either on a trip, sleeping or in the restroom (Hebrew, "private place," 1 Ki.
 18:27; and 2 Ki.
 6:8-20).
 And Jesus rebuked the multitudes for not responding in faith to John the Baptist's message as He ridiculed them: "What did you go out into the wilderness to see?
 A reed shaken by the wind?"
 (Mat.
 11:7).

 The especially harsh term hypocrite is used in the Gospels twenty-three times.
 Christ often insulted the scribes, Pharisees and lawyers.
 He even called the Pharisees blind guides (Mat.
 23:16, 24) and sons of hell (Mat.
 23:15).
 Jesus spoke unkind words unacceptable today.
 He said to Peter "Get behind me, Satan" (Mat.
 16:23).
 He told the Pharisees "You are of your father the devil" (John 8:44), and made a whip and cleared "thieves" from the temple (Mat.
-21:12-13; Mark 11:15-17; Luke 19:45-46; John 2:14:15).
+21:12-13; Mark 11:15-17; Luke 19:45-46; John 2:14-15).

 In the King James Version, the seductive women among the people of God are worse than "whores" (Ezek.
 16:33).
-That crude term appears in the Bible dozens of times.
+That crude term appears in the Scriptures dozens of times.
 The men who use those women are "whoremongers" (1 Tim.
 1:10; Heb.
 13:4; Rev. 21:8; 22:15), which is the most raw term in the English language to describe promiscuous men.
 God describes other sinners in terms of filthy excrement (Isa.
 64:6) and even worse (2 Ki.
 18:27; Isa.
 36:12).
 Sinners truly are repulsive, regardless of how men may try to sanitize them.

 Jesus was offensive.
 Most people were offended by him.
 The proof for John the Baptist that Jesus was the Christ was that the blind see, the lame walk and the majority are "offended" by Him (Mat.
 11:2-19).
 As Jesus said, "Blessed is he who is not offended because of Me" (Mat.
 11:6; Luke 7:23).
 In Galilee, Jesus did not plead with his neighbors to understand Him when "they were offended at Him" (Mat.
 13:57; Mark 6:3).
 If unbelievers are offended, so be it (cf. Luke 14:3-4; John 5:8-16).
 "Shake off the dust from your feet" (Mat.
 10:14).
 But alas, that is no longer a Christian attitude.